 82. Interview a Local Business Owner - Strengthen your connections to the community by writing a blog posts about local business owners.
 Every business owner likes promoting their business and themselves so it should be easy to find volunteers.
 Come up with the same 5-10 interview questions and make it a regular thing.
 The best part is that the business owner will even do the promoting for you!

 83. Run Split Testing Experiments - Split testing is showing two different versions of a webpage to your visitors and seeing which one performs better.
 The visitors don't even know they're part of the experiment.
-I’ve done a bunch of split tests using Google Experiments.
+I’ve done a bunch of split tests using Google Optimize.
 It’s a bit technical to setup and you need hundreds of visitors to get actionable data but it might be good if you have high traffic volume.

 84. Hold a Contest - Regardless of the type of contest you run in your agency, your website can be a great resource for promoting it.
 Start by creating a new page or a blog post that explains the rules of the contest and then share links to that page on social media.
 Email it to your customers.
 The more customers visit your site the more loyal they’ll be.
 And the more likely they’ll be to refer you to a friend or buy another line of insurance from you.